How Do I Stop My Dog From Scratching The Door?

 Why Do Dogs Scratch Doors?

-- She’s experiencing separation anxiety
+- They are experiencing dog separation anxiety.

-You'll see why he's scratching.
-If he has to go to the bathroom, teach him other methods of communication, like ringing a bell or approaching you before running toward the door.
-It's your responsibility to determine what works best for both you and your dog to communicate.
+If your dog scratches when they have to go to the bathroom, teach them other methods of communication, like ringing a bell or approaching you before running toward the door.
+As a responsible pet owner, it's your responsibility to determine what works best for both you and your dog to communicate.

-Install a CLAWGUARD Door Protector
+Install a Clawguard Door Protector

 CLAWGUARD builds shields that help protect homes from dog damage and cat damages.
 Products include door shields, couch guards, and universal protective tape that protects commonly scratched areas like window sills, furniture, banisters, weatherstripping and more.
 Check us out on Amazon and read our many FIVE STAR reviews!